kkotenko/robotframework/doc/releasenotes/rf-7.0b1_fix.rst

       - high
       - Performance regression when using `Run Keyword` and keyword name contains a variable
       - alpha 1
+    * - `#4965`_
+      - bug
+      - high
+      - RF 7.0a2 fails to import keywords having parameters with Literal type
+      - beta 1
     * - `#4258`_
       - enhancement
       - high